This post was originally published on July 8, 2015 and was updated on March 11, 2019.

 - Preheat oven to 350°F (170°C).
 Line 12 standard muffin tins with paper liners.
 For the crust, crush the graham crackers or cookies in a food processor to make crumbs.
 Melt the butter in a microwave-safe medium-sized bowl.
 Add the crumbs to the butter and stir to combine.
 Place about a tablespoon of the mixture into each of the 12 cupcake liners and press it down firmly (a smooth-bottomed shot glass works well for this).
 Bake crusts for 5 minutes and remove from oven.

-- To make the berry topping, in a medium saucepan over medium-high heat, bring the berries, sugar and cornstarch to a boil, stirring constantly.
-Continue stirring and boil for 1-2 minutes until thick.
+- In a medium saucepan over medium-high heat, bring the berries, sugar and cornstarch to a boil, stirring constantly.
+Continue boiling and stirring for 1-2 minutes until thickened.
 Chill until cold.

-- To make the fresh whipped cream, beat the whipping cream, sugar and vanilla until stiff.
+- Beat the whipping cream, sugar and vanilla until stiff.

-- To assemble, put the whipped cream into a pastry bag fitted with a large star tip (I used a Wilton 1M).
+- Put the whipped cream into a pastry bag fitted with a large star tip (I used a Wilton 1M).
 Pipe a ring of whipped cream around the rim of the cupcake, leaving an empty space in the middle.
 Spoon 1 teaspoon berry topping into the middle of the whipped cream ring.
 Store tightly covered in the refrigerator for up to four days.